The Sharon Osbourne Show

-The Sharon Osbourne Show (Note: The show is sometimes referred to as Sharon.) is an American first-run syndicated talk show that was hosted by Sharon Osbourne.
-The show ran for one season from September 15, 2003 to May 21, 2004.
+The Sharon Osbourne Show (Note: The show is sometimes referred to as Sharon.) is an American daytime talk show that was hosted by Sharon Osbourne.
+The show ran in syndication for one season from September 15, 2003 to May 21, 2004.
 Taped at Tribune Studios, the show primarily featured celebrity interviews and slice-of-life segments.

 The show was produced by SO Divine Productions in association with Telepictures Productions, and it was distributed by Warner Bros.
 Domestic Television Distribution.
 It was conceived as an advertiser-friendly show meant to attract a younger audience.
 Telepictures Productions offered Osbourne a talk show following the success of her family's reality television series The Osbournes.
 The show premiered to modest ratings; however, its viewership steadily declined over the course of its one season.
 It received a negative reception from television critics, with criticism directed at Osbourne's hosting abilities.
 It was nominated for a GLAAD Media Award and a Prism Award.
 In 2006, Osbourne hosted a talk show for ITV1 under the same title.